 Situated along the Yorkshire coast, Filey Beach has miles of sandy beach for you to enjoy.

 Once a swarming fishing village, the Edwardian seaside resort of Filey Beach is a treat to visit.
 With 5 miles of golden sand to stroll along and calm waters to paddle in, there is something here for all the family.
-Filey is less commercialised and calmer than neighbouring beaches and makes for a great break from the hustle and bustle of day-to-day life.
+Filey is less commercialised and calmer than neighbouring beaches.
+Making it a great break from the hustle and bustle of day-to-day life.

-In 2018, Filey Beach was even named ‘Beach of the Year’ and is renowned as being one of the safest beaches in Britain.
+In 2018, Filey Beach was named ‘Beach of the Year’.
+It is renowned as being one of the safest beaches in Britain.
 With its clear picturesque views and gently sloping beach, Filey is a serene haven for photographers and tourists alike.
 When gazing out over the shimmering sea, you can spot the dramatic Filey Brigg peninsula jut into the sea.
 You can follow a coastal trail to reach this point for further magnificent views (and photo-ops!) across the Yorkshire Coast.